 Deadlines and procedures for withdrawing from courses may vary by campus and/ or school, so check with your campus's current Schedule of Classes to verify deadlines and procedures.
-If you are an independent study student, follow the procedures in the current edition of the Independent Study Program undergraduate course catalog.
+If you are taking Independent Study Program courses, follow the procedures in the current edition of the Independent Study Program undergraduate course catalog.